Temepara Bailey: Withdrawal in 2007

 In the leadup to the 2007 World Netball Championships, Temepara George announced on 30 July that year that she was standing down from international netball.
 She moved to Townsville, Queensland to live with her then-partner, rugby league player Sione Faumuina, who had accepted a contract with the North Queensland Cowboys.
 George's absence from the Silver Ferns was widely believed to have decreased the team's chances at the upcoming World Championships in Auckland.
 New Zealand finished second at the 2007 World Championships, behind Australia.

 With the start of a new netball competition in 2008, the ANZ Championship, replacing the National Bank Cup, Temepara George considered signing with the Queensland Firebirds while living in Queensland.
 She eventually turned down the Firebirds in favour of returning to New Zealand, and signed with the Auckland-based Northern Mystics franchise.

 That same year, Temepara George was a contestant on the New Zealand version of Dancing with the Stars.
 George went on to win the 2008 show, partnered with Stefano Olivieri.
-In 2009 George appeared on the New Zealand travel program Intrepid Journeys, travelling to Darjeeling and Sikkim.
+In 2009 George appeared on the New Zealand travel programme Intrepid Journeys, travelling to Darjeeling and Sikkim.